ivolo/leader/Readme.md

 Plugins for leader can:
 - query LinkedIn for the company domain
-- query Constant Contact or Rapleaf for demographic information
+- query Full Contact or Rapleaf for demographic information
 - search Google for their personal twitter
 - search Google for the person's domain
 - search Google for the person's personal blog or site